AdvenamTacet/Out-Of-Line/README.md

 # Out-Of-Line
-A memory pattern for high performance C++, preserving RAII and keeping only offten used class members with no memory overhead.
+A memory pattern for high performance C++, preserving RAII and keeping only often used class members in cache, with zero memory overhead.